Samuel Adeniran: Chacarita Juniors

-Club Deportivo Guadalajara (Spain)
+Guadalajara (Spain)

 On July 1, 2018, after he returned to Spain, Adeniran was loaned to Guadalajara in the 4th tier of Spanish football.
 For the first time in his professional career, Samuel's brother, Ayodeji Adeniran, would later join him at the team yet not play in a game together.
 Samuel made his debut on August 26, 2018, in the team's 3–2 win over Azaqueca.
 He ultimately scored 7 goals in 13 games, with Leganes then ending his loan early so he could play in a higher division.

-CD Castellón
+Castellón

 On January 1, 2019, Adeniran was loaned to Castellón in the 3rd tier of Spanish football.
 He made no first team appearances and made just three gameday rosters as an unused reserve.
 Both Adeniran's loan with CD Castellon and his contract with Leganes expired on June 30, 2019, at which point Adeniran became a free agent.

 Kickers Emden

 On August 1, 2019, Adeniran signed with Kickers Emden in the OL Niedersachsen, German 5th tier of football, after he completed a successful trial.
 Once again, he would be joined by his brother, Ayodeji Anderian, at the team.
 Samuel scored in his debut on September 7, 2019, in a 2–0 win over HSC/BW Tudern.
 The brothers' first game together as gameday teammates was September 22, 2019, in a 2–2 tie against MTV Gifhorn.
 Samuel ultimately scored 6 goals in 13 games during the season.